-A quality music streamer will give you the best possible sound if you're wedded to your streaming service and you've binned off your CDs.
-Whether you get your tunes from Spotify or Tidal or have them stored on a hard drive, we've found the best music streamers to take the hassle out of the hunt.
+If CDs are a distant memory and your music went non-removable many moons ago, then a quality music streamer will give you the best possible sound for your subscription service or lossless file collection.
+Whether you get your tunes from Spotify or Tidal, or have them stored on a hard drive, we've found the best music streamers to take the hassle out of the hunt.

 Most of the selection below support the vast majority of hi-res music formats.
 Some also boast AirPlay, Bluetooth, Spotify Connect, UPnP compatibility and USB connections.
 This being the 21st century, internet radio comes as standard - as do smartphone and/or tablet control apps.

-With the cheapest budget model coming in at just £35, the question is: can you really afford not to add streaming to your system?
+With the cheapest budget model coming in at under £30, the question is: can you really afford not to add streaming to your system?

 - Best music streaming services 2020: free streams to hi-res audio